bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 ## Implementation

-As this section discusses implementation details of `lucet-runtime`, it will refer to structures and enums that are unexported.
-Since there are no `lucet-runtime` paths for these items, this section will occasionally use fully-qualified paths to the `lucet_runtime_internals` path where. they are originally defined.
+As this section discusses implementation details of `lucet_runtime`, it will refer to structures and enums that are unexported.
+For most components of Lucet's `KillSwitch` functionality, defintions live in `src/instance/execution.rs`. `KillState` and `Domain`, around which most of the implementation is centered, are both defined here and are internal to Lucet.
+As a result, fully qualified paths such as `instance::execution::Domain` may be used below, and not have corresponding rustdoc - these items exist in the crate source though!

 As much as is possible, `KillSwitch` tries to be self-contained; no members are public, and it tries to avoid leaking details of its state-keeping into public